Snoqualmie, Washington: History

 The increased interest in the area led to a marked increase in speculation.
-Originally, the area that would become North Bend was platted as "Snoqualmie Prairie" in February 1889 by Will Taylor.
+Originally, the area that would become North Bend was platted as "Snoqualmie" in February 1889 by Will Taylor but later changed to "North Bend" by pressure from Seattle, Lake Shore and Eastern Railway & U.S. Post Office Department to avoid confusion.
 The area that is currently Snoqualmie was platted in August of that same year as "Snoqualmie Falls" by investors from Seattle.
 The oral history of the area places the first residents of Snoqualmie as Edmund and Louisa Kinsey, who established the first hotel, livery, general store, dance hall, post office, and meat market – in addition to helping build the first church in the town.
 Two of their sons (out of six children) are most famous for their photography documenting the early timber works in the region.

 The Snoqualmie Falls Hydroelectric Plant, the first power plant at the Falls, was built in the late 1890s by Charles Baker, an investor from Seattle who had assisted in the platting of the city.
 This development provided both power and jobs to the region, and a small company town grew up near the falls to house the workers.
 More than 100 years later, Baker's original generators are still in use by Puget Sound Energy.

 The official vote for incorporation of "Snoqualmie Falls" as the city of Snoqualmie occurred in 1903.
 At the time, land prices had not decreased since initially set in 1889 — prices that did not reflect the financial reality of the region.
 In response to these high prices, people had created a large "squatting" community, building where they wanted regardless of land ownership or interests.
 The first challenge that the city council faced was lowering lot prices and migrating these buildings off the public right-of way, establishing the basic layout of the town that exists to this day.

 In 1917, a new all-electric lumber mill (the second in the U.S.) opened across the river from Snoqualmie, along with the company town associated with it, Snoqualmie Falls.
 For the first half of the century, the timber industry provided the city and valley with a stable source of income and employment, even as World War I drew away workers and the Great Depression took its toll across the nation.

 This prosperity was moderated during the Depression, and with the changes in culture and mobility in the latter half of the century, Snoqualmie and the majority of the valley stagnated.
 The city was bypassed when US-10 was built across the Cascades (now Interstate 90), and this led to a shift in commerce to the east (into North Bend) and west (into the Bellevue/Issaquah areas).